Value Proposition Canvas Explained

-The Value Proposition Canvas is a tool which can help ensure that a product or service is positioned around what the customer values and needs.
+The Value Proposition Canvas is a tool that can help ensure that a product or service is positioned around what the customer values and needs.

 So what is a value proposition?
 A Value Proposition is a direct description of what you will provide to your customer, your value proposition must meet a need by completing customer jobs in order to create a gain.

-The Digital Leadership Value Proposition Canvas divides your business strategy into manageable segments.
+The Digital Leadership Value Proposition Canvas divides your innovation strategy into manageable segments.
 We also discuss customer research so you can match your products and services to the customers you want to attract.

 The Value Proposition Canvas is the core of every successful business model.
 It describes the benefits you’ll bring to customers, and therefore, describes the reason for the business to exist.